 When COVID-19 hit and we all got stuck at home, I decided that I would write and record 10 original blues songs.
 And, most importantly, I would record them as the world famous Godzilla Attacks Tokyo Kamikaze Blues Band.

 So now you know where the name came from.
 The band is just me, Mike Smull, guitarist, song writer and let’s face it, a struggling singer.
-I record my music on my 16” fully loaded MacBook Pro, one of my many kit guitars, a cheap condenser mic and GarageBand.
+I record my music on my 16” fully loaded MacBook Pro, my guitars, a cheap condenser mic and GarageBand.
 I do have some musical training.
 More guitar lessons from teachers not named Zelda, and after high school I graduated from the Musicians Institute, Guitar Institute of Technology.
 That was a fantastic time in my life.
 However, I’ve probably forgotten more than I learned.
 These days I enjoy playing simple bluesy songs, simple guitar riffs and solos and really just playing the guitar.
-The music I write and record is really for me, but I hope that if you hear any of it, you enjoy it.
+The music is really for me, but I hope that if you hear any of my music, you enjoy it.

 Thanks for reading a little bit about how this name and project was born.